 When you see purple leaves on tomato plants, it is natural to worry about their health.
 Luckily, there are ways to treat the problem if you see it in your garden.

 So, why are the leaves on your tomato plant turning purple?
-A phosphorus deficiency will cause the leaves on a tomato plant to turn purple, especially if the plant is young or if temperatures are low (below 60 degrees Fahrenheit).
+Tomato plant leaves will turn purple due to a phosphorus deficiency.
+This can happen if the soil lacks phosphorus or if the plant cannot absorb enough phosphorus from the soil due to a pH imbalance.
+Purple leaves on tomato plants due to phosphorus deficiency is more common in cold soil (below 60 degrees Fahrenheit).
 Exposure to intense light can also cause purple leaves on young tomato plants.
-Pests (such as psyllids) and diseases (such as tomato purple leaf disorder) can also cause tomato leaves to turn purple.
+In addition, certain pests (such as psyllids) and diseases (such as tomato purple leaf disorder) cause tomato leaves to turn purple.

 Once you figure out what is causing purple leaves on your tomato plants, you will need to take steps to fix the problem.